12 Best Hikes in Oahu Hawaii-Map Included

 11. Ka’au Crater Trail

-This Crater trail is not for inexperienced hikers, in fact It’s rated as the hardest trail in Oahu.
+This Crater trail is not for inexperienced hikers, in fact, It’s rated as the hardest trail in Oahu.
 It will have you hopping across creeks, and using ropes to pull you up some steep inclines.
-This trail is known to be one of the hardes and most strenuous hikes in O’ahu Hawaii.
+This trail is known to be one of the hardest and most strenuous hikes in O’ahu Hawaii.

 The trail is fairly muddy, and should not be hiked in the rain.
 It is not well marked, so keep your eyes out for the markers along the trail.